vs4vijay/ParkingLotAPI/README.md

 - CORS
 - Can use Depedency Injection / IoC
 - Use denormalized form to store vehicles inside user document, but we could have separate vehicles decuments as well
+- Can have a generic Exception (`ParkingLotException`) which accomodates all types os failures

 ---